 Most software that supports drag-and-drop also supports moving and copying items without the mouse.
 The equivalent actions usually involve the clipboard: you select an item, copy or cut it, navigate to another location, and paste the item.

 Some applications have built-in commands for moving or copying items without using the clipboard.
 For example:

 In Microsoft Word, "MoveText" (default hotkey is F2) allows you to move a selection within or between documents.
 Select some text, press F2, and follow the prompts that appear on the status line.

 On most GUI browsers, press Tab to move forward from link to link, Shift+Tab to move backwards through the links, and Enter to activate a link.
 Press Alt+left arrow to go back to the previous page, and Alt+right arrow to return to the page that you went back from.

 In Mozilla Firefox, you can reach a hypertext link by typing it.
 For example, to move focus to the "Site Map" link, type "site," "ite," or even "e M," and then press Enter to activate it.
 To enable this feature, read this.
 Note: This technique will not work to activate image links, i.e., links for which the text is embedded in an image.
 It is possible, however, to use the incremental search to come close to an image, and then use cursor movement keys, Tab, or Shift+Tab to select it.

 In Internet Explorer, press Ctrl+Tab to move focus to the next frame, and Shift+Ctrl+Tab to move focus to the previous frame.
-In Mozilla Firefox, use F6 and Shift+F6.
+In Mozilla Firefox and Chrome, use F6 and Shift+F6.